-Proof of identity
+- Proof of identity

-Surgical examination dates disclaimer
+Surgical exam dates disclaimer

-- Copies of the regulations governing the examinations and the relevant application forms for individual exams may be obtained from the Examinations and Assessment Department or downloaded from either the dental or surgical sections.
+- Copies of the regulations governing the exams and the relevant application forms for individual exams may be obtained from the Examinations and Assessment Department or downloaded from either the dental or surgical sections.

 - Completed application forms must be accompanied by the fee and by such certification as is required by the regulations.
-Applications must in no circumstances be delayed even if some certificates may not be available by the required date.
+Applications must in no circumstances be delayed, even if some certificates may not be available by the required date.
 Outstanding certificates must be forwarded within seven days of the closing date.

 - A candidate who withdraws entry prior to the applications deadline will receive a refund minus an administration charge.
 This is currently 20% of the fee and is subject to revision at any time.

-- Refunds for candidates who withdraw after the closing date will only be given for medical or compassionate reasons, with supporting evidence.
+- Refunds for candidates who withdraw after the closing date will only be given for medical or compassionate reasons with supporting evidence.

 - MRCS fee concessions are available for refugee surgeons.
 Find out more.